logo

 Arrogant as hell.

 I hated him to the core.
-It had started back in the seventh grade, when he’d begun picking up on me for no reason at all, and it had only gotten worse from there.
+It had started back in the seventh grade, when he’d begun picking on me for no reason at all, and it had only gotten worse from there.

 All those popular guys needed targets–to show off their coolness in front of others–and I guessed I was Tristan’s prey.